pop-os/docs/src/customize-pop/gnome-tweaks-extensions/user-themes.md

 ![Theme Installation Instructions](/images/user-themes/installation-instructions.png)

-Installation methods will vary, but the process will usually involve extracting a tar.gz file to either */usr/share/themes* requiring `sudo`, or to *~/.themes*.
-In the example below, a theme called `example-theme.tar.xz` is extracted to *~/.themes*.
+Installation methods will vary, but the process will usually involve extracting a tar.gz file to either `/usr/share/themes/` (requiring `sudo`), or to `~/.themes/`.
+In the example below, a theme called `example-theme.tar.xz` is extracted to `~/.themes/`.

 ```bash
 tar -xf example-theme.tar.xz -C ~/.themes